Schoolboy in high school class

 You need to learn as much as you can about where you want to spend your 4-year high school career.
 By researching your school options, you can identify schools you really want to attend and ones you didn’t even know you wanted to attend.

-The joy of the digital age is that information is an abundant commodity, but some sources of information won’t be from the internet.
+The joy of the digital age is that information is an abundant commodity, but remember to look for information outside of the internet.
 Utilize every resource that you can, including:

 • School websites